 We picked two locations, for two separate tests (that’s $14 each, so $28 for both).
 We recommend digging in a few different spots around the area, mixing the soil together, and taking a sample from that.
 This makes sure you get a better average sampling of the soil.

-The first soil location was in an established raised bed on the ridge across from our office.
+The first soil location was in an established raised bed on a ridge across from our office.
 We expect it to still be pretty rich in nutrients, though we grew corn, tomatoes, and other crops in it last season, so they may recommend recharging it with more organic matter before replanting, for best results.

 The second location was in a grassy spot behind our greenhouse, which has never been cultivated.
 We’re testing this spot as an example of a brand new garden bed.
 We’re not sure what to expect from this spot, but it looked very sandy as we dug into it!